AppLozic/Applozic-iOS-Chat-Samples/README.md

 Applozic iOS Chat and In-App Messaging Samples

-#### How to get the apploozic applicationKey ?
+#### How to get the apploozic App ID ?

-Signup at https://www.applozic.com/ to get the applicationKey from dashboard
+Signup at https://www.applozic.com/ to get the App ID from dashboard

 #### How to change the applicationKey in sample projects ?

-Need to go search tab of of any of below Xcode project  and find for reference of **applozic-sample-app** and replace it with every  occurrence of string with your applicationKey
+Need to go search tab of of any of below Xcode project  and find for reference of **applozic-sample-app** and replace it with every  occurrence of string with your App ID

 **ApplozicCocoaPodDemo :** Sample app using Applozic cocoapods.